10 day Guided Self Drive 4x4 Tour to

 Soft Roader Friendly

 This 4x4 adventure is a must for any 4x4 and outdoor enthusiast.
 Our journey takes us through the beautiful country of Botswana, through the Central Kalahari and the Okavango Delta into Namibia and the Caprivi Strip!
 So why is the tour called The Three Rivers Adventure you might be asking?
-Its simple, Africa has some of the biggest, longest and beautiful rivers in the world and on this trip we will explore three of them, the majestic Okavango, the mighty Zambezi and the greasey Limpopo.
+Its simple, Africa has some of the biggest, longest and beautiful rivers in the world and on this trip, we will explore three of them, the majestic Okavango, the mighty Zambezi and the greasy Limpopo.
 No previous 4x4 experience is required.
-At SA Adventure, the client comes first, so your saftey and enjoyment of your 4x4 tour is our number one priority!
+At SA Adventure, the client comes first, so your safety and enjoyment of your 4x4 tour is our number one priority!

 We leave the campsite at Khama after having a wholesome breakfast and head North West through the Central Kalahari to the town of Maun which is set at the base of the Okavango Delta, we will be staying at Audi Camp which has a full bar and internet facilities, we will be staying in pre-pitched luxury tented accommodation for the next two nights, and you can go on a boat ride into the Delta and there are many other activities and things to see in and around Maun!

 Today is a rest day to give you the chance to explore the wonderful little town of Maun.
 Maun is the fifth largest town in Botswana.
 As of 2011, it had a population of 55,784.
 It is an eclectic mix of modern buildings and native huts.
-Maun is the "tourism capital" of Botswana and the administrative center of Ngamiland district.
+Maun is the "tourism capital" of Botswana and the administrative centre of Ngamiland district.
 It is also the headquarters of numerous safari and air-charter operations that run trips into the Okavango Delta.